We are expecting! Puppies may be available March 2020

 PLEASE NOTE:

-Whippets and other Sight Hound breeds must never be allowed off-leash in a unfenced area (fence at least 5 ft tall) As beautiful as they may be, they are capable hunters.
+Whippets and other Sight Hound breeds must never be allowed off-leash in a unfenced area.
+As beautiful as they may be, they are capable hunters.
 If your dog sees something to chase, instinct that has been bred into them for thousands of years will take over.
 If they are on the hunt, they will not hear you when you call, they won't be easy to catch and are usually hit by cars.
-Keep them safe, leash them up (with martingale or slide collar) and make sure that all fencing is secure.
-Whippets are INDOOR dogs and are not to be kept in harsh weather or left outside.
-Whippets enjoy being with you on your furniture or bed.
-It is impossible to expect them to not be highly involved in your life.
-If this does not sound like something you can handle, please consider another breed.
+Keep them safe, leash them up (with martingale or slide collar) and make sure that all fencing is secure, at least 5 ft high.

 PLEASE NOTE:

-Whippets and other Sight Hound breeds must never be allowed off-leash in a unfenced area (fence at least 5 ft tall) As beautiful as they may be, they are capable hunters.
+Whippets and other Sight Hound breeds must never be allowed off-leash in a unfenced area.
+As beautiful as they may be, they are capable hunters.
 If your dog sees something to chase, instinct that has been bred into them for thousands of years will take over.
 If they are on the hunt, they will not hear you when you call, they won't be easy to catch and are usually hit by cars.
-Keep them safe, leash them up (with martingale or slide collar) and make sure that all fencing is secure.
-Whippets are INDOOR dogs and are not to be kept in harsh weather or left outside.
-Whippets enjoy being with you on your furniture or bed.
-It is impossible to expect them to not be highly involved in your life.
-If this does not sound like something you can handle, please consider another breed.
+Keep them safe, leash them up (with martingale or slide collar) and make sure that all fencing is secure, at least 5 ft high.

 |